 1991 – 1994

 Unsurprisingly, the generic animated version didn’t go down well with YTV bigwigs; half of their famous logo was missing!
-So in 1991 the animated version was edited featuring a more prominent chevron.
-Can you spot the different font used?
+So in 1991 the animated version was edited featuring a more prominent chevron and a change of font type for the Yorkshire Television legend.

 Night time version – with thanks to Benriggers.